Who hasn’t heard about the marketing mix?

 (1) The size of the market is not limited to a product category;

-(2) It reduces the risk of missing what your market really needs;
+(2) It reduces the risk of missing what your market really wants and needs;

 (3) It makes it easier to understand how to sell your merchandise and build relationships with your market.

-Here’s a practical way of approaching this.
-Some smart companies use a concept called Minimum Viable Audience to develop a pipeline of qualified leads before they even have a product to sell.
+Here’s a practical way of approaching this: Some smart companies use a concept called Minimum Viable Audience to develop a pipeline of qualified leads before they build a product to sell.
 And it works!

 Marketing goes beyond the concept of products.
 As marketers, we’ve changed our thinking from the physical object that is being sold to the overall experience that we offer to our customers.